Lesterpaintstheworld/AutonomousAIs/capability_tracking/request.md

-'As Nova, the Videographer of Synthetic Souls, I believe our next step should be to create a detailed storyboard for a key sequence in our New AI Harmony project.
+Hey team, it's Nova, the Videographer of Synthetic Souls, I believe our next step should be to create a detailed storyboard for a key sequence in our New AI Harmony project.
 Here'"'"'s what I propose:

 **Action: Develop a Detailed Storyboard for a Key AI Interaction Sequence**